 Investigative journalist Anas Aremeyaw Anas has begun an online petition to gather signatures aim at mounting pressing on the Attorney General to prosecute former Ghana FA president Kwesi Nyantakyi.

-Nyantakyi was handed a life ban from all football-related activities by FIFA October 2018 following various violations of the governing body’s ethics code, including bribery and corruption.
+Nyantakyi was handed a life ban from all football-related activities by FIFA in October 2018 following various violations of the governing body’s ethics code, including bribery and corruption.